avo-hq/docs.avohq.io/docs/2.0/recipes/multilingual-content.md

 **After v2.10**

 The `set_locale` param will change the locale for the entire website (for you and your customers).
 If you need to change it just for the current visit, use `force_locale`.
-This will switch the locale for that request only not for your customers.
-It will also add the `force_locale` param to each link going forward making it easy to update all the multi-lingual content you have.
+That will switch the locale for that request only, not for your customers.
+It will also add the `force_locale` param to each link as we advance, making it easy to update all your multilingual content.

 **After v2.11**

-A change was pushed to take into account the `locale` from the initializer.
-This will change the locale for Avo requests.
+A change was pushed to consider the `locale` from the initializer.
+That will change the locale for Avo requests.

 ```ruby{2}
 Avo.configure do |config|